Frequently Asked Questions

 VERDICT: 1080 poison is inhumane, indiscriminate, slow-acting and unacceptable to a growing cohort of the Australian community.

 1080 poison fatally interferes with the body by starving calcium and energy from cells.
-It inhibits the proper functioning of the citric acid cycle which is a central metabolic pathway used by animals, plants, and even some bacteria.
+It inhibits the proper functioning of the citric acid cycle (a central metabolic pathway used by animals, plants, and even some bacteria).
 This cycle is the final mechanism the body uses to convert food to energy.

-The ultimate cause of death is the disruption of the proper functioning of the mitochondria (the “powerhouse” of cells), which converts the fluoroacetate into fluorocitrate.
-Because this conversion takes time and needs to be absorbed, there is a lag between ingestion and the onset of symptoms.
-This lag time can be anywhere between half an hour and 15 hours or more.
+The ultimate cause of death is the disruption of the proper functioning of the mitochondria (the “powerhouse” of cells), which converts fluoroacetate into fluorocitrate.
+Because this conversion takes time to be absorbed, there is a lag between ingestion, the onset of symptoms and death.
+This lag time can be anywhere between 30 minutes and many hours.

 Though non-target impacts have been the subject of ongoing research for some time, inquiries explicitly concerning its relative humaneness are comparatively new.

 Contemporary studies have assessed humaneness on the basis of simply finding dead animals the day after baiting, or recording behaviour for only the first few hours after ingestion.
 Such assumptions have been permitted and treated as fact for far too long.

 Though studies have argued that available evidence indicates that animals are unconscious during the later stages of death, critics have argued that it is impossible to draw conclusions from flawed experiments.
 Indeed, EEGs of poisoned animals have produced results consistent with the experience of intense pain and distress.